01 Mar Overcoming M&A Obstacles: A Q&A on Common Problems in the Community Bank Market

 There are several factors whose importance has been underscored by the new and evolving banking environment.
 These have to be recognized and wherever possible quantified to properly assess the true value of a target.
 Consider:

-- The same target has substantially diff values based on the potential acquirer’s unique loan mix, risk profile, profitability and capital structure.
+The same target has substantially different values based on the potential acquirer’s unique loan mix, risk profile, profitability and capital structure.

-- The same target will also have substantially diff values to you based upon current and anticipated economic conditions and monetary policy.
+The same target will also have substantially different values to you based upon current and anticipated economic conditions and monetary policy.

 The bottom line is there is no such thing as an outrageous price.
 You could be paying an outrageous price, but the same “outrageous price” could be very reasonable for an acquiring bank that has done its homework with the proper analytics.